ellmetha/django-machina/docs/getting_started.rst

 .. note::

-  As previously stated, *django-markdown* is the default syntax used for forum messages.
+  As previously stated, Markdown is the default syntax used for forum messages.

 *Django-machina* uses *django-mptt* to handle the tree of forum instances.
 Search capabilities are provided by *django-haystack*.